tekpinar/correlationplus/README.md

 ```

 if you still want to install it without using a virtualenv
-you hate to upgrade pip version to a version >=21.0.1
+or you hate to upgrade pip version to a version >=21.0.1,
-or install numpy==1.16
+install numpy==1.16
 and the install correlationplus

 We recommend to use pip as follows: